ACMRecSys/rsss2023/content/home/registration.md

   columns = "1"
 +++

 **Travel support:** Students enrolled at universities in developing and emerging countries are eligible to receive travel support.
 To apply for funding, send an application to summerschool2023[at]recsys.acm.org.
-In your application, include the university where you are enrolled, your primary field of study, and the degree you are pursuing.
+Your application should include a 1-page CV and a letter from your supervisor supporting your participation in the summer school.
 A maximum of $1500 will be reimbursed.

 **NB:** Travel support will be offered in the form of reimbursement.
 Should you be granted funding, you will need to register for the school and book/pay for travel and accommodation first and submit receipts afterwards.